niclui/writing/_posts/2021-12-31-Semantic-segmentation-of-images-of-satellites.md

 ---
-title: Semantic segmentation of images of unmanned spacecraft
+title: Semantic segmentation of images of satellites
 description: A project that my team worked on for our Stanford CS230 project.
 Our contributions include generating a synthetic dataset of images of unmanned spacecraft and applying state-of-the-art semantic segmentation models to obtain benchmark results.
 toc: true
 comments: true